UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

 gra-login3:~ > which matlab
    /cvmfs/restricted.computecanada.ca/easybuild/software/2020/Core/matlab/2022a/bin/matlab

 And you see it is indeed the 2022a matlab version.
-Succes!
+Success!
 You should be able to follow this sort of procedure for any module/software you would like to use.

 |
 Submission Script